kenakamu/RulesEngineOnFunction/README.md

     }
     ```
 1. Change input data or rules in Cosmos DB to see if you can get different results.

+1. If you want to try multiple instances test, you can copy the code and run it by specifying different ports.

+    ```shell
+    func start --port <port number>
+    ```

 # Feedback